How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 - `GetModules()`: Returns a list of all currently loaded DLL modules.

-All DLL files should be placed in the same directory as services.dll for them to be recognized and managed.
+All DLL files should be placed in the same directory or sub as services.exe for them to be recognized and managed.

 It is important to note that `PCOrCP.dll` is the starting DLL and will be extended to make the system more dynamic.